Feria Sexta infra Hebdomadam II in Quadragesima ~ III. classis

 ℣.
 Iube, Dómine, benedícere.

 Benedictio.
 Dies et actus nostros in sua pace dispónat Dóminus omnípotens.
-Amen.

 ℣.
 Tu autem, Dómine, miserére nobis.